yassato/BIO373/GWAS/README.md

 # Teaching materials for the GWAS practice

 ## Description
-The set of source codes to prepare input files and slides for BIO373 GWAS practice.
+The set of source codes to prepare input files and slides for the GWAS practice at BIO373.
 To prepare input genotypes and run GWAS/GS of rice agronomic traits,
 1. Impute genotypes using BEAGLE (./preprocessing/PLINK2VCF2BEAGLE)
 2. Covert the imputed vcf into a numeric format of GAPIT input (.data/GAPIT_GenoPrep.R)